Generation and read-out of many-body Bell correlations with a probe qubit

-where $n_\theta$ is the number of grid points on which $\theta$ is sampled.
+where $\mathcal N$ is the normalization of the discrete Fourier transform.
+For most numerical procedures it is equal to $n_\theta^{-1}$, where $n_\theta$ is the number of grid points on which $\theta$ is sampled.
 This way, the Bell correlations, but also the $k$-locality and $k$-separability~\cite{Plodzien2025PRA} can be deduced from the measurements of a single-qubit probe.
-In Fig.~\ref{fig.plots} (b) and (c), we plot the probability $p_n(\theta)$ as a function of $\theta$ and $n$ for two different pure states $\hat\varrho_N=\ketbra{\psi_N}{\psi_N}$.
+The main part of Fig.~\ref{fig.plots} (b) and (c) shows the probability $p_n(\theta)$, plotted in purple, as a function of $\theta$ and $n$ for two different pure states $\hat\varrho_N=\ketbra{\psi_N}{\psi_N}$.
 One is a separable state

 while the other is the GHZ state